Which wheat grinder should I buy?

 If you are thinking that you will only use a wheat grinder in an end-of-the-world-apocalyptic setting, then you probably want a hand-powered grinder.
 But most hand-powered grinders take a LOT of energy.
 Much, much more than you think.

-If it takes forever to grind wheat into flour that is fine enough for bread OR you don’t have the strength (or stamina) to hand grind all your flour, you may want to reconsider getting a hand-powered grinder.
+If it takes forever to grind wheat into flour that is fine enough for bread OR you don’t have the strength or stamina to hand grind all your flour, you may want to re-think your decision to get a hand-powered grinder.

 Some hand-powered mills can be hooked up to an exercise bike and you can pedal your way to flour.
 Or they can be hooked up to a small gas-powered engine.
 The good mills will have a kit that allows you to convert the mill to electric or pedal power.